paketo-buildpacks/graalvm/README.md

 This buildpack is designed to work in collaboration with other buildpacks which request contributions of JREs, JDKs, or Native Image builder.

+## Upstream releases

+The Paketo team will do its best to provide the latest GraalVM implementations of the JDK and GraalVM, whenever they become available, according to this schedule: https://www.graalvm.org/release-notes/release-calendar/#planned-releases

 ## Behavior

 This buildpack will participate if any of the following conditions are met